ArmaanSethi/afro-index/README.md

-# The Afro Index 🔴
+# Has United Won 5? 🔴

 **The "Has United Won 5?"
 Tracker**